Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 Avianca often sells miles with huge bonuses, sometimes as much as 140% bonus!
 And unlike other airlines and hotels, Avianca processes the points sales itself.
 So if you have a card that earns 3X or 5X on airline purchases, this is a great opportunity to earn thousands of miles with little effort.
 If you purchase miles with a good bonus, you can often fly one-way in business class for less than $1,000.

 American Express has a number of cards that can help you earn points quickly.
-The Platinum Card by American Express has a generous welcome bonus and earns 5X on purchases made directly with the airline.
+The Platinum Card from American Express has a generous welcome bonus and earns 5X on purchases made directly with the airline.
 This is a great card to use if you are buying LifeMiles on sale.

 Capital One Venture Rewards card comes with a good welcome bonus and earns miles that can be transferred to Avianca.